 23. Really Simple SSL

-Secure Socket Layers encrypt website date moving from your pages to the visitor.
+Secure Socket Layers encrypt website data moving from your pages to the visitor.
 This improves security while simultaneously improving SEO.
 This is because sites like Google hold secured websites in higher esteem.
-Really Simple SSL takes a great deal of the work away from activating the SSL on your WordPress website.
-It only takes a click of the mouse and the plugin will do the rest.

 24. Easy WP SMTP

 By default, WordPress uses PHP mailing techniques to send messages.
 However, you can use Easy WP SMTP to set up private email servers to do this task for you.